ergebnis/classy/.github/CONTRIBUTING.md

 $ make
 ```

-to run both coding standards check and tests!
+to run coding standards check, tests, and benchmarks!